axiom-data-science/coral-camera-ingest/README.md

     with additional streams.

-    If you find that your CPU resources can't keep up with your video ingestion requirements,you may want to consider using a hardware-based transcoding solution.
-At time of writing, NVIDI has support for accessing GPU resources from within Docker containers.
+    If you find that your CPU resources can't keep up with your video ingestion requirements, you may want to consider using a hardware-based transcoding solution.
+At time of writing, NVIDIA has support for accessing GPU resources from within Docker containers.

 *   `CAMERA_URI`, the URI of the video stream intended for ingestion.
 This